Bifidelity Parameter Estimation Using Conditional Diffusion Models: bifidelity parameter estimation using conditional diffusion models

 \subsection{Construction of the high-fidelity generative model}

-Because the prior data set $\mathcal{S}_{\rm prior}$ may not provide sufficiently dense coverage of the prior domain $\Gamma$ or the prior data may be generated by a potentially low-fidelity model, the low-fidelity generative model $G^{\rm low}$ may overestimate uncertainty when approximating the target conditional distribution $p_{\Theta|Y}(\theta|y)$ for a fix observation of interest $Y=y$.
+If the prior data set $\mathcal{S}_{\rm prior}$ does not provide sufficiently dense coverage of the prior domain $\Gamma$ or if the solver is low-fidelity due to a reduced simulation runs, the low-fidelity generative model $G^{\rm low}$ may overestimate uncertainty when approximating the target conditional distribution $p_{\Theta|Y}(\theta|y)$ for a fix observation of interest $Y=y$.
 Hence, if a higher-fidelity approximation to the specific target conditional density $p_{\Theta|Y}(\theta|y)$ is desired, the following refinement procedure can be conducted to obtain the high-fidelity generative model $G^{\rm high}(z)$.
-The key idea is to use the distribution defined by $G^{\rm low}(y,z)$ for the fixed observation $y$ as the prior distribution and refine the score estimation in Eq.~\eqref{score_MC} and Eq.~\eqref{weight_MC}.
+The key idea is to use the distribution defined by $G^{\rm low}(y,z)$ for the fixed observation $y$ as a sampling distribution, and to refine the score estimation in Eq.~\eqref{score_MC} and Eq.~\eqref{weight_MC}.
 The procedure consists of the following steps. \begin{itemize}[leftmargin=20pt] \item Use the low-fidelity generative model $G^{\rm low}(y,z)$ constructed in Section \ref{sec:low} to generate a set of refined prior samples, denoted by $\{\theta^{(k)}\}_{k=1}^K$, for the fixed $y$.